Aloompa/questy/README.md

 A string that the file name must contain in order to be required.

+## Contributing

+We encourage you to contribute to Questy by submitting bug reports and pull requests through [Github](http://github.com).

 ## License

 Questy is released under The [MIT License](http://www.opensource.org/licenses/MIT) (MIT)